3Hren/blackhole/README.md

 ## Sinks

 ### Null
 Sometimes we need to just drop all logging events no matter what, for example to benchmarking purposes.
-For these cases there is null output (or sink), which just ignores all records.
+For these cases, there is null output (or sink), which just ignores all records.

 The common configuration for this sink looks like: